Find your nearest council

 The curriculum allows for more mature processing around certain topics including eating disorders, internet safety, relationships, cyber-bullying and tobacco and alcohol use.
 The girls discuss these subjects on an in-depth level and use their personal experiences to shape discussion.

 Running is also incorporated into the curriculum.
-Throughout the program, Girls on Track uses physical activity to inspire and motivate girls, to encourage lifelong health and fitness, and to build confidence through accomplishment.
+Throughout the program, Girls on Track uses physical activity to inspire and motivate girls, encourage lifelong health and fitness and build confidence through accomplishment.
 At the end of each season, the girls and their running buddies complete the Girls on the Run 5k that gives them a firsthand experience of how big things are possible when you keep moving forward.